What to know about etanercept (Enbrel)

-Etanercept is a tumor necrosis factor (TNF) inhibitor, which means it interferes with TNF.
+Etanercept is the generic name of the medication, while its trade name is Enbrel.
+The drug is a tumor necrosis factor (TNF) inhibitor, which means that it interferes with TNF.

-Being able to stop the inflammatory response is useful when treating autoimmune diseases.
+Stopping an inflammatory response is useful when treating autoimmune diseases.

-What does etanercept treat?
+What conditions does etanercept treat?

-Psoriasis is an autoimmune skin disease.
-In psoriasis, skin cells grow more rapidly than usual.
-It is a chronic, or long-term, condition.
-Plaque psoriasis is the most common type.
+In people with psoriasis, the skin cells grow more rapidly than usual.
+It is a chronic, or long-term, condition, of which plaque psoriasis is the most common type.

 Juvenile rheumatoid arthritis

-Etanercept cannot be swallowed, because the digestive system would destroy it.
-Patients normally take it once or twice weekly, as an injection.
+Etanercept is not suitable for oral use, as the digestive system would destroy it.
+People typically take it once or twice weekly as an injection.

 Etanercept comes in two separate formulations: